 - Choose Authorize Account to allow SmugMug to transmit your account info to Lightroom.
 Your default web browser should open so you can verify your information.
 When you're done, Lightroom will appear in your SmugMug Account Settings' Privacy tab, under Authorized Services.

 - New to SmugMug?
 We'll give you a brand-new account to play with.
-Your trial is totally free for 14 days, so you can starting uploading and sharing with zero wait.
+Your trial is totally free for 14 days, so you can start uploading and sharing with zero wait.

-- Tip: If you want to offer clean images for print, we recommend Pro and Business account owners use our watermark feature rather than the watermarking tool in Lightroom.
+- Tip: If you want to offer clean images for print, we recommend Portfolio and Pro account owners use our watermark feature rather than the watermarking tool in Lightroom.
 Lightroom's settings will apply text directly to your finished photo, which will appear on all prints and digital downloads.
+SmugMug's watermark feature won't appear on prints or downloads.

 - Click Save when you're done.
 If you kept Sync Folders and Galleries checked, Lightroom will take a few minutes to pull in your SmugMug galleries.
 Your galleries will appear at the left, arranged by folders.